Priority, Cut, If-Then-Else and Exception Handling in Logic Programming: The Language

-In the above rules, only the rule (8) is a novel feature.
+In the above rules, the rule (11)-(12) are novel features.
 To be specific, this goal first attempts to execute $G_0$.
 If it succeeds, then do nothing (and do not leave any choice point for $G_1$ ).
 If it fails, then $G_1$ is attempted.
+The rule (5)-(6) can be treated similarly.